chmc-mcmc/mathematica/README.md

 QS = hmc[U, Uq, Uqq, Uqqq, Dim, BURNIN, ITERATIONS, {.5}, qinit];
 ```

-+ A remark on a naive question (there are __many more__ others)
++ A remark on a naive question

-To reveal the problems of MCMC methods, quantitative experiments based on multivariate normal distribution can be used.
+Multivariate normal distribution can be used to reveal the problems of MCMC methods.

 # Reference
 + For MCMC: Statistical Mechanics Algorithms and Computations